 Germany sends rocket system to Ukraine

-The Mars-II is a German, Italian and French-developed modification to the US-made MLRS M270 multiple rocket launcher.
-According to the German company KMW, one of the system’s producers, the Mars-II is capable of firing up to 12 missiles per minute with a range of over 70 kilometers.
-These missiles can be guided using a GPS or mine-ejecting missiles.
+Mars-II is a European modification of the US-made MLRS M270 multiple rocket launcher, which was jointly developed by Germany, Italy and France.
+According to the German KMW company, which is one of the system’s producers, Mars-II is capable of firing up to 12 missiles in a minute at a range of over 70km.
+According to media reports, it can fire guided missiles using a GPS system or mine-ejecting missiles.

 Apart from Mars-II, the fresh weapons shipment also included three PzH 2000 self-propelled howitzers, bringing the number of such long-range artillery systems delivered to Ukraine to ten.
 Lambrecht also spoke of five self-propelled ‘Gepard’ anti-aircraft guns supplied to Ukraine.
 On Monday, Ukrainian Defense Minister Aleksey Reznikov confirmed receiving three such systems together with “tens of thousands of rounds” of suitable ammunition for them.

 Germany had previously promised to deliver at least 30 ‘Gepard’ air-defense tanks to Ukraine.
 The first shipment of 15 tanks is expected to have arrived before the end of this month, while another 15 are to be delivered in August.